arghyacodes/Java-Fte/README.md

 we have got interfaces called collection and map, each interface has its own class Under collection we have got sub Interface called - list, set, queue, Dqueue

+Questions

+To open any image and convert it to b/w

+Read data from notepad and

+Create a generics with wild card

+Create a database connection of singleton pattern